olamiji-8/Hello-World/README.md

 ## Languages Covered

+- [x] **ADA**
+An ADA program source text file contains the source code integrated into an ADA application that was created by a developer using the ADA programming language.

 - [x] **ABAP**
 ABAP is a high-level programming language created by the German software company SAP SE.
 It is currently positioned, alongside Java, as the language for programming the SAP Application Server, which is part of the NetWeaver platform for building business applications.